With Judith Green.

 covered in the series.

-With some 1,400 pages in two parts, Volume II contains the
+Volume II, with some 1,400 pages in two parts, contains the

 entries for the hundreds of places whose names begin with the letter A,